-Brett Kavanaugh just took a BIG step toward the Supreme Court
+Brett Kavanaugh just took a MAJOR step toward the Supreme Court

 Related Content

-- Brett Kavanaugh just took a BIG step toward the Supreme Court
+- Brett Kavanaugh just took a MAJOR step toward the Supreme Court

 - Brett Kavanaugh Fast Facts